kovanostra/message-passing-neural-network/README.md

 RESULTS_DIRECTORY='grid_search_results'

-- The option to run the model on 'cpu' or 'cuda' can be controlled by:
+- The option to run the model on 'cpu' or 'cuda' can be controlled by (CPU recommended at the moment):

 DEVICE='cpu'